manning-lp/danny-moldovan-build-and-deploy-the-chatbot-lp/README.md

-# deploy-the-qa-app-into-production-lp-author
+# build-and-deploy-the-chatbot-lp-author
-Repository for liveProject: Deploy the Q&A App into Production
+Repository for liveProject: Build and Deploy the Chatbot